TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 7/Joshua 7.19.md

 ---

-And Joshua said unto Achan, My son, give, I pray thee, glory to Jehovah, the God of Israel, and make confession unto him; and tell me now what thou hast done; hide it not from me.
+Joshua said to Achan, "My son, please give glory to Yahweh, the God of Israel, and make confession to him.
+Tell me now what you have done!
+Don't hide it from me!"